Getting back up is resilience.

 I believe our biggest source of resilience is knowing we are connected.
 At this moment someone, somewhere, is facing something similar to whatever we are experiencing.
 Knowing this, we can send them love.

-So we can accept what is happening and seek to meet it in new ways of love and awareness.
+We are in the flow of life.
+We can say, “And this, too, and accept what is happening and seek to meet it in new ways of love and awareness.

 We get up and begin again.

 We learn to appreciate and receive all the love the universe is giving us.
 It comes in so many forms—through those we know and those we don’t know.
 Through a smile of a stranger.
 Through the breath we are breathing.

 Everything we need is here, and we are connected to it.
 We live in a flow of energy that is empowering us to become more compassionate to each other, for we know we all suffer, and together we can get through it.